Here's What Happened When Trump Invited Narragansett Beer To The White House

 Mark Hellendrung, Narragansett’s president, isn’t as vocal about his political stance as Yuengling, which is an avid Donald Trump supporter, but he spoke out about the difficulty of his decision and how he reached it with The Boston Globe.

-Hellendrung is aware that many of his beer’s consumers aren’t necessarily Tramp fans, and it was only after some deliberation that he decided to participate.
+Hellendrung is aware that many of his beer’s consumers aren’t necessarily Trump fans, and it was only after some deliberation that he decided to participate.

 “Let’s just honor the White House and being at the White House, and these great other American-made products,” he told the Globe of the decision to send his beer to the event.
 “It was something we considered long and hard and it wasn’t necessarily easy.”